sindresorhus/remark-custom-header-id/readme.md

 # remark-custom-header-id

-> [Remark](https://github.com/remarkjs/remark) plugin for adding custom ID attribute to Markdown headers
+> [Remark](https://github.com/remarkjs/remark) plugin for adding a custom ID attribute to Markdown headers

 This allows for stable and more meaningful anchor links in your generated HTML.